christianbator/zed-open-capture-mac/README.md

 // Start the capture, passing a closure or function that's invoked for each frame videoCapture.start([](uint8_t *data, size_t height, size_t width, size_t channels) {
     //
-    // `data` is an interleaved pixel buffer in the specified colorspace
+    // `data` is an interleaved pixel buffer in the specified color space
     // `data` is (height * width * channels) bytes long
     //
     // Process `data` here